kit-data-manager/webpage/_wap-server/index.markdown

 tag-name: wap-server
 ---

-# The Web Application Protocol Server
+# The Web Annotation Protocol Server

 This project provides a server for creating and managing annotations based on the [Web Annotation Data Model (WADM)](https://www.w3.org/TR/annotation-model/) implementing the complete [Web Annotation Protocol (WAP)](https://www.w3.org/TR/annotation-protocol/).
 The service is realized as microservice using Spring Boot